Skip to main content

 1. providing notice of a proposed naming action and discussing it with the president and any appropriate vice president; and

-1. the associate vice president of Facilities Services;
+1. associate vice president of Facilities Services;

-4. the executive director of Development;
+4. executive director of Development;

 4. The vice president of Institutional Advancement may request a background check for a potential benefactor or person after whom a facility may be named.